 Manalapan Child Custody and Support

-Manalapan is a township in Monmouth County with a population of about 39,000 people.
-Of 13,263 households there in 2010, nearly 40% included minor children.
-Many divorcing couples must consider issues related to where their children will live, who will make decisions for them, and how much support they may need.
-At Goldstein Law Group, our Manalapan child custody attorneys can advise you on these critical matters.New Jersey Guidelines for Determining Child Custody and Support
+Many divorcing couples must confront and consider child custody issues related to where their children will live, who will make decisions for them, and how much support they may need.
+At Goldstein Law Group, our experienced Manalapan child custody attorneys can advise you on these critical matters.New Jersey Guidelines for Determining Child Custody and Support

-The best interests of a child are of paramount concern to the court.
-Factors that a New Jersey court may consider when determining child custody include the relationship between the child and his or her parents and siblings, each parent’s willingness to work together, each parent’s willingness to take custody, how fit a parent each parent is, the geographical closeness of the parents’ homes, the age and number of children, the child’s preference if he or she is sufficiently mature and intelligent, and the stability of the home.
+The best interests of a child are of paramount concern to the courts in New Jersey.
+Factors that a New Jersey court may consider when determining child custody arrangements include the relationship between the child and his or her parents and siblings, each parent’s willingness to work together, each parent’s willingness to take custody, the fitness of each parent, the geographical closeness of the parents’ homes, the age and number of children, the child’s preference if he or she is sufficiently mature and intelligent, and the stability of the home environment.

-In some cases, it is possible for parents to discuss the child’s best interests and arrive at a custody arrangement.
+In some cases, it is possible for the parents to discuss the child’s best interests and arrive at a custody arrangement.
 They will have to consider both physical and legal custody.
-“Physical custody” means how much time each parent will spend with the child, and whose residence will be the child’s "primary residence."
-"Legal custody” means the authority to make important decisions for a child, such as decisions related to education, medical care, and religion.
-Any arrangement agreed to by the parents will have to be approved by the court, which will be looking to see if the arrangement appropriately accounts for the child's emotional and physical welfare.
+“Physical custody” means how much time each parent will spend with the child, and whose residence will be the child’s primary residence.
+“Legal custody” means the authority to make important decisions for a child, such as decisions related to the child’s education, medical care, and religious upbringing.
+A child custody lawyer can assist Manalapan residents in formulating a child custody arrangement that works for the best interest of their children.

 When discussing and negotiating custody with your soon-to-be ex-spouse, you should be aware that the custody arrangement may affect the amount of child support that must be paid.
-Child support is financial support paid by one parent to the other in order to meet a child’s basic needs, such as clothes, food, health care, and education.
-Typically, the parent with more parenting time receives the child support, but the support does not belong to the parent.
+Child support is financial support paid by one parent to the other in order to meet a child’s basic needs, such as shelter, clothing, food and healthcare.
+Typically, the parent with more parenting time receives the child support payments, but the support does not belong to the parent.
 It belongs to the child.
-If parents have equal overnight time with the child, the court will take this into account in calculating child support.
+If parents have equal overnight time with the child, this will be taken into account in calculating child support.

-Child custody and support can make a divorce contentious.
+Issues of child custody and support can make a divorce contentious.
 The Manalapan child custody lawyers at Goldstein Law Group maintain a sophisticated practice helping parents advocate for their children’s best interests.
-In some cases, the best interests of children from the same home are different.
+Every child is unique, and in some cases, even the best interests of children from the same home are different.
 Our family law attorneys can help you negotiate with your children’s other parent or take a case to court.
 Contact us for a consultation at 732-967-6777 or via our online form.